The Raincoats (Seinfeld): Part 1

 Jerry's parents are staying with him for three days until they leave for Paris, leaving him yearning for some private time with his girlfriend, Rachel, who lives with her parents.
 Alec approaches George in Monk's with an offer to join the Big Brother program.
 George reluctantly agrees to look after young Joey.
 He asks Helen and Morty to send a postcard to Alec from Paris, so it looks like he is in Paris, thus getting out of the Big Brother program.
 George invites Morty and Helen over for dinner with his parents, but they claim they have plans for the night.
-In reality, they can't stand George's parents Frank and Estelle.
+In reality, they cannot stand George's parents Frank and Estelle.
 Elaine brings her new boyfriend Aaron up to the apartment.
 Aaron stands unusually close to others when speaking to them.
 Aaron volunteers to escort Jerry’s parents on a behind-the-scenes tour of the Metropolitan Museum of Art.
 After they leave, Jerry phones Rachel, but she is not home.
 By the time Rachel calls Jerry back, his parents have returned.
 Kramer greets Helen and Morty.
 Morty notices Kramer’s raincoat, which is the Executive line (a belt-less model, created by Morty years ago).
 Kramer says they are a hot item at Rudy’s Antique Boutique.
 Morty makes plans to get Jack Klompus to send his boxes of unsold Executives up to New York City before he leaves for Paris.

 When George tells Alec about his invented trip to Paris, Alec replies that this is great news: Joey’s estranged father lives in Paris but Joey is too scared to fly alone.
 George goes down to Rudy’s to sell Frank’s old clothes, claiming his father has died.
-Kramer arrives and explains to George how he and Morty went into business over an impromptu dinner; this alerts George that the Seinfelds lied about having plans, which outrages him.
+Kramer arrives and explains to George how he and Morty went into business over an impromptu dinner; this alerts George that the Seinfelds lied about having plans, which enrages him.
 Elaine questions Aaron's actions with Helen and Morty, considering them abnormally nice.
 Aaron takes Elaine to see a stage production of My Fair Lady, and acquires additional tickets for Helen and Morty.
 Elaine is annoyed at having to share her date with them.
 George spots the group riding in a buggy and tells his parents the Seinfelds were avoiding them again.

 When the Costanzas make plans to go on a cruise, Frank realizes his vacation clothes are missing.
 Rudy sells some of Frank's clothes to Kramer, and burns the rest after discovering them to be moth-ridden.